-Principal on Assignment will collaborate with students, families, and site administrators to identify students who are chronically absent, make referrals, and identify and remove barriers that will result in a decrease in chronic absenteeism and an increase in attendance.
-Principal on Assignment will monitor Everyday Labs which is a positive notification system that will send nudges via text and letters to families to encourage attendance.
+Coordinator of Student and Family Support Services will collaborate with students, families, and site administrators to identify students who are chronically absent, make referrals, and identify and remove barriers that will result in a decrease in chronic absenteeism and an increase in attendance.
+Coordinator of Student and Family

+Support Services will monitor Everyday Labs which is a positive notification system that will send nudges via text and letters to families to encourage attendance.
 The notifications provide connections to resources to assist students in attending school and will also connect a family to services at the student's school site.

-Two SFSAs from the Student and Family Support Services (SFSS) department will continue their roles to increase student and family engagement and work with families to remove barriers and support student attendance and engagement in school.
+SFSAs from the Student and Family Support Services (SFSS) department will continue their roles to increase student and family engagement and work with families to remove barriers and support student attendance and engagement in school.
 Through the implementation of Tier 1 and Tier 2 PBIS supports, Assistant Principals will provide proactive student supports designed to keep students in the classroom.

-2.2 Social Emotional Supports

-Improve social, emotional, behavioral and academic outcomes for all students with the expansion of Positive Behavior Interventions and Supports (PBIS).
+2.2 Social Emotional Supports Improve social, emotional, behavioral and academic outcomes for all students with the expansion of Positive Behavior Interventions and Supports (PBIS).
 Administrators will participate in initial and ongoing training to fully implement PBIS at all school sites.
-Principal on Assignment will coordinate PBIS throughout the district, collaborating with site administrators to ensure fidelity of PBIS implementation.
+Director of Student Services will coordinate PBIS throughout the district, collaborating with site administrators to ensure fidelity of PBIS implementation.
+Dudley and Oak Hill will participate in a 2 year California Integrated Supports Project.
+Project involves taking a deeper dive into PBIS by integrating SEL, Culturally Sustaining Approach and Trauma Informed practices.

-Team Assist to support PBIS through a sports-based social/emotional curriculum during and/or before or after school to support adjusted start times.

 Prevent and stop bullying and mistreatment through the Safe School Ambassador programs at Dudley Elementary, Oak Hill Elementary, Spinelli Elementary and Riles Middle School.

-SEL/Equity Task Force to identify needs and resources and procure a Trauma-Informed Practices training plan.
+SEL/Equity Design Team to identify needs and resources and procure a Trauma-Informed Practices training plan.
+School Psychologists, Counselors and Behavior Specialists on the Educationally-related Mental Health Services (ERMHS) Team provide evidence-based social, emotional and behavioral interventions to students in individual and group counseling, psychoeducational lessons in classroom settings and consultation to staff and parents in order to enable students to reach IEP goals and access their educational programs. \$679,938.00 English Learners Foster Youth Low Income 2.3 Transportation Continue to provide home/school transportation, co-curricular and extra curricular transportation (ie: fan bus, field trips, athletics) and will continue to look for ways to increase transportation services \$1,952,054.00 English Learners Foster Youth Low Income 2.4 Health Services Nurses & Health Assistants conduct hearing/sight checks, diabetes monitoring and general welfare checks. \$545,817.00 English Learners Foster Youth